ElementalAlly/attendanceProject/README.md

 # Intro
 This project is an attendance tracker, designed to run on a Raspberry Pi or compatible platform.
 Using a bar code or QR code reader, users can sign in and out.
 Users can also access a website interface to view how long they have been signed in for.
-Admins can
+Admins can also view all sign ins and export it to csv to work with the data in a more raw form.

 # Materials
  - USB Barcode/QR Code scanner (I used [this one](https://www.amazon.com/dp/B09HK3BD5Y))